jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ## generic name (or alternative link)

-A name, like /usr/bin/editor, which refers,  via the alternatives system, to one of a number of files of similar function.
+A name,  like `/usr/bin/editor`, which  refers, via the alternatives  system, to one of a number of files of similar function.

 ## alternative name

-The name of a symbolic link in the alternatives directory.
+The name of a symbolic link in `/etc/alternatives/`.

-## alternative (or alternative path)
+## alternative (path)

 The name of a specific file in  the filesystem, which may be made accessible via a generic name using the alternatives system.

-## alternatives directory

-The `/etc/alternatives/` directory containing the symlinks.

 ## administrative directory